Article

 The (Mental Health) Care of a Creative

-I’ve been reflecting more on the Pantone colors of the year, the stoniness of the grey and the brightness of the yellow.
+I’ve been reflecting more on the Pantone colors of the year, the stoniness of the grey, and the brightness of the yellow.
 I just keep thinking a lot about mental health.
-Working from home, being unable to hug friends and loved ones, mass community deaths, civic unrest… all of these things have weighed heavy on us as humans.
+Working from home, being unable to hug friends and loved ones, mass community deaths, and civic unrest… all of these things have weighed heavy on us as humans.
 Even while we maintain our professionalism, it can feel overwhelming to compartmentalize.
 There haven’t been a lot of breaks over the last year.
-While we keep putting one foot in front of the other, sometimes the tread can feel heavy with grief, with frustration, with anxiety.
+While we keep putting one foot in front of the other, sometimes the tread can feel heavy with grief, frustration, with anxiety.
 It’s hard to feel like the sun will ever peek out of the clouds.
 It makes me think a lot about a myth about those in the arts, that we do our best work when we’re emotionally unstable.
 It’s not true, and it’s often actively harmful.
 Pain is not a necessary ingredient for creativity and being an artist isn’t inherently torturous.
 That said, often the creative fields are plagued with expectations and practices that can make someone’s struggle with mental health even more difficult.
 Many artists are freelancers, something that offers a lot of flexibility but also a lack of stability (and a lack of health insurance).
-Our hours may be long, and our work underpaid.
+Our hours may be long, and our work is underpaid.
 It can be a real drag.

 Add to that our social stigmas and mistaken beliefs about mental illness, and it can create a perfect storm.
 Culturally, we romanticize depression or addiction as a driving force for artists, even though many mental health issues stand in the way of creative output rather than enabling it.
 And that romance is only up to a point - once your mental illness spills over into your relationships with others or your productivity, it is demonized and you are shamed for losing control of yourself.
 If you lack insurance, and you lack a community you feel safe talking to, it can be hard to manage.
 In a pandemic, where we are staying at home but still expected to be working, it can feel like too much to bear.